correamatheus/microservices-golang/README.md

 ## 🔧 Technologies Used

+- Introduction to microservices
+- RESTFul microservices
-- Golang
+- gRPC microservices
-- Docker
+- Packaging applications with Docker
+- Testing microservice
+- Continuous Delivery
+- Observability
+- Using Kubernetes
+- Debugging
+- Security
-- gRPC
+- Asynchronous microservices
-- REST API
+- Caching
+- Microservice reliability using a Service Mesh

 ## 🛠️ How to Run the Project

 1. Clone the repository: